-Cops: Missing Nevada teen Naomi Irion found dead
+Body of missing 18-year-old Naomi Irion is found at ‘gravesite’ in rural Nevada

 “He has a family, or so I’ve been told,” said Mr Valley, 32.
 “And I know he’s probably a father – so I’ve been told – so I would imagine, I would ask him ... what would he want the suspect to do if that was his daughter?”

-When asked if justice had been served given Mr Driver’s arrest and arraignment, he flatly said: “No – because I don’t have my sister.”
+When asked if justice had been served given Driver’s arrest and arraignment, he flatly said: “No – because I don’t have my sister.”

-Mr Valley, Ms Irion’s parents and her five other siblings had been holding out hope for weeks that the teen would be found alive.
+Mr Valley reacted to the news of his sister’s body being discovered in a touching Facebook post on Wednesday night, saying he was at “a loss for words” over her death death.

+“I can’t believe this.
+I’m at a loss for words.
+Thanks to everyone for your support,” he wrote.

 Register for free to continue reading